-Select the attribute to evaluate under Attribute Name.
+Select the attribute to be evaluated under Attribute Name.

-To evaluate the STS Basic Authentication Username, STS SSL Client Certificate Chain, or STS SSL Client Certificate's Subject DN context value, ensure that the associated authentication is enabled and configured on to open the WS-Trust STS Settings window.
+If you want to evaluate the STS Basic Authentication Username, STS SSL Client Certificate Chain, or STS SSL Client Certificate's Subject DN context value, ensure that the associated authentication is enabled and configured on the screen.

 - equal to